gupta-himanshu/scala-for-beginners/Important-Points2.md

 generate a getter or setter method for the field.
 • Additionally, var and val fields can be modified with the private keyword, which prevents getters and setters from being generated.

+22. Scala does not follow the JavaBean naming convention when generating accessor and mutator methods.